You Can Now Stay at a Taco Bell Resort (Yes Really)

 Are you ready to check into the Taco Bell Hotel?

-The fast food chain has announced that The Bell: A Taco Bell Hotel and Resort will open in Palm Springs, Calif. for a limited time starting on Aug.
+The fast food chain has announced that The Bell: A Taco Bell Hotel and Resort will open in Palm Springs, Calif., for a limited time starting on Aug.
 9. In their announcement on Thursday, the brand promised to "give fans an unexpected and unforgettable trip of a lifetime."

 The resort will feature poolside cocktails (with a Taco Bell twist!), as well as a gift shop with exclusive apparel.
 You can also stop by the salon for Taco Bell-inspired nail art!
 The Bell: A Taco Bell Hotel and Resort will also serve up "new menu surprises only available at the hotel," according to the brand.